HCDE 590–591 Capstone · MindOS

 Problem identified in testing

-Majority of participants indicated they did want more information about Rewire is about, but the level of detail we included was too much reading.
+Most participants indicated that they wanted more information about what Rewire does, but the level of detail we included required too much reading.

 After